Sidekiq Middleware for Job Prioritization

 Does custom middleware impact Sidekiq's Redis memory footprint?

 Middleware itself runs in-memory and adds negligible overhead.
-Modifying payloads or adding large metadata fields increases Redis memory usage.
+Modifying payloads or adding large metadata fields to job['args'] increases Redis memory usage.
 Always benchmark payload size and monitor Redis used_memory.